chauhansimar/demo01/README.md

 # demo01
-its a demo for git and github
+its a demo for git and github.